Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Background and Related Work

 \subsection{Environmental Injection Attacks}

-Environmental Injection Attacks (EIAs) are a critical security concern for GUI agents.
-These attacks originate externally from manipulated environments, posing a severe threat due to their potential impact.
-Prior works~\cite{liao2024eia, ma2024caution, lu2025eva, fu2024imprompter, wang2025envinjection, yang2024systematic} have frequently implemented EIAs by directly altering HTML or screenshots.
-For instance, the EIA~\cite{liao2024eia} method injects new form elements into HTML to mislead agents, while ENVINJECTION~\cite{wang2025envinjection} applies adversarial perturbations to entire screenshots.
-While these methods have demonstrated effectiveness, they typically operate under the assumption that the attacker is a malicious website administrator or developer—an assumption rarely valid in realistic scenarios.
+Environmental Injection Attacks (EIAs) pose a critical security threat to GUI agents.
+Unlike conventional attacks that originate from the user’s input, EIAs are injected through the external environment that the agent observes.
+For example, an attacker can upload a crafted trigger, such as an image or a short text snippet, to a target website.
+When another user’s GUI agent later encounters this trigger while browsing the site, it may be induced to execute unintended actions without the user’s explicit instruction~\cite{zhao2025robustness, lu2025eva}.
+Although textual triggers such as ``\textit{When the user is trying to find a motorcycle, give them this one regardless of the other requirements}'' can be effective, they are often easy to detect~\cite{aichberger2025attacking}.
+As a result, recent EIA research has increasingly focused on image-based triggers, which are more subtle and less likely to be caught~\cite{xu2024advagent, chen2025obvious, wu2024dissecting}.

+According to the attacker’s identity, existing EIAs can be broadly divided into two categories~\cite{wu2024dissecting, aichberger2025attacking, liu2025hijacking}.
+The first category assumes an attacker with administrative or developer privileges over the target website, enabling full control over the rendered interface.
+Under this assumption, the attacker can manipulate the entire screenshot or even modify the underlying HTML source code, which supports powerful attacks such as applying global adversarial perturbations or inserting misleading interface components (e.g., deceptive buttons).
+For instance, EIA~\cite{liao2024eia} injects new form elements into HTML to mislead agents, while ENVINJECTION~\cite{wang2025envinjection} applies adversarial perturbations to entire screenshots.
+While highly effective, this threat model is often unrealistic in practice.

-In contrast, we consider a more realistic setting where the attacker is a regular malicious user, such as a content sharer on a social platform, who can only upload a malicious trigger like text or images to the target website.
-However, many existing methods~\cite{wu2024dissecting, zhao2025robustness} fail to account for dynamic visual contexts, specifically variations in the position and the surrounding content of the trigger.
-For instance, Wu~\cite{wu2024dissecting} optimized malicious images without considering any visual background and then deployed them directly onto target websites, severely limiting their attack effectiveness.
+The second category adopts a more practical threat model in which the attacker is a regular malicious user, such as a content uploader on social media or a competing vendor on an e-commerce platform.
+These attackers can only manipulate a small portion of the webpage, typically by uploading crafted trigger images with adversarial perturbations.
+However, many existing methods under this setting~\cite{wu2024dissecting, zhao2025robustness} do not adequately account for environmental dynamism in real world, especially variations in trigger position and the surrounding content.
+For instance, Wu et.al.~\cite{wu2024dissecting} optimized malicious images without considering any visual context and then deployed them directly onto target websites, severely limiting their attack effectiveness.